King jokes ‘I’m still alive’ during visit celebrating Walthamstow community

 Among those greeting the royal couple in the town hall was Walthamstow MP Stella Creasy, who said the visit “means a lot”.

-Speaking after the visit, the Labour MP told the PA news agency: “The far-right are very active in our local community, and they continue to come and protest here.
+Speaking after the royals departed, the Labour MP told the PA news agency: “The far-right are very active in our local community, and they continue to come and protest here.

 “That means that we as a community have to be constantly vigilant and it means a lot that the King has recognised the community, the grassroots activism.

-Buckingham Palace said the peaceful protest demonstrated the “true community spirit of the borough, coming together to keep people and communities safe”.
+Buckingham Palace said August’s peaceful protest demonstrated the “true community spirit of the borough, coming together to keep people and communities safe”.

 Waltham Forest was officially recognised as a Borough of Sanctuary by the national charity City of Sanctuary in December 2023.